Ananya0104/Image-Enhancement-and-Analysis-using-CNN/README.md

 **Sharpening:**

-**Why we use it:** Sharpening enhances the edges and details in an image, making it appear clearer and more defined.
+**Objective:** Sharpening enhances the edges and details in an image, making it appear clearer and more defined.
 It's often used to improve the visual quality of images.

-**Objective:** When we apply sharpening, we anticipate that edges and details in the image will become more pronounced.
+**Effect:** When we apply sharpening, we anticipate that edges and details in the image will become more pronounced.
 The result should be an image with enhanced contrast along edges and finer details.

 **Original Image**